LukeEvansTech/nut-snmp/README.md

 # nut-snmp

-Network UPS Tools (NUT) container with SNMP driver support and web dashboard.
+Network UPS Tools (NUT) container with SNMP driver support.

 Designed for network-connected UPS devices like APC with Network Card 2.